 We will spend a day acclimatizing to the thinning of the air.
 It is recommended that your body acclimatizes to the high altitude and be adjusted for higher altitudes in the days to follow.
 Stay overnight at tented camps.

-To gain access to the upper valley, that will in turn take us to the Chhonbardan Glacier, we have to cross a huge breach in the moraine and the frozen debris of a massive avalanche fan that forms at the bottom of the west face.
-The initial descent down the moraine slope is very step, so the Sherpas will run a rope out as a hand rail, as much for the benefit of the porters as for the group.
+To gain access to the upper valley, which will, in turn, take us to the Chhonbardan Glacier, we have to cross a huge breach in the moraine and the frozen debris of a massive avalanche fan that forms at the bottom of the west face.
+The initial descent down the moraine slope is very steep, so the Sherpas will run a rope out as a handrail, as much for the benefit of the porters as for the group.
 Climbing the slopes on the other side is straightforward (if steep); this section could present problems if icy, or if covered in fresh snow.
-Once in the upper valley, we pass the site of a large bivouac cave, and the sites of the American and French Base Camps.
-The path is now backing on the west side of the river, and soon leads us onto the Chhonbardan Glacier, which is completely moraine-covered in its lower reaches.
+Once in the upper valley, we pass the site of a large bivouac cave and the sites of the American and French Base Camps.
+The path is now backing on the west side of the river and soon leads us onto the Chhonbardan Glacier, which is completely moraine-covered in its lower reaches.
 At around 4,220m there are platforms leveled on the glacier’s surface, which can accommodate our camp for the night.
 This is quite a short day, but it is important not to ascend at this altitude too quickly.